-Monitoring your employees’ work and computer activity is crucial to ensure that they stay focused on their work.
+Monitoring your employees’ computer activity is crucial to ensure that they stay focused on their work.

 But there’s always a limit.

-Ensure that whatever system you use to monitor employees is considered legal according to your state laws.
+Ensure that whatever workplace monitoring system you use to monitor employees is considered legal according to your state laws.

-In New York, it’s illegal for employers to record phone calls without the consent of at least one party.
-But in California, in order to intercept any form of communication between an employee and a third-party, the employer must obtain consent from both parties.
+In New York, it’s illegal for an employer to record phone calls without the consent of at least one party.
+But in California, in order to intercept any form of communication between an employee and a third party, the employer must obtain consent from both parties.

-You also have federal laws like the Electronic Communications Privacy Act (ECPA) that prevent you from monitoring your employees’ workplace communication without their consent.
-If you’re based in the EU, you’ll have to follow the strict guidelines laid down by the GDPR.
+You also have federal laws like the Electronic Communication Privacy Act (ECPA) that prevent you from monitoring employees’ electronic communication without their consent.
+If you’re based in the European Union, you’ll have to follow the strict guidelines laid down by the GDPR.